THE POLICY EDGE

 NATO Emergency Management Exercise “BULGARIA 2025”: Allies & Partners Train to Work Better Together in Crises

-“BULGARIA 2025” is NATO’s 20th major civil emergency response exercise, organized by the EADRCC together with Bulgaria’s Ministry of Interior, taking place from 7 to 12 September 2025 near Montana, Bulgaria.
-The exercise aims to enhance resilience and disaster preparedness, strengthen civil-military cooperation, and improve interoperability among participating Allies, partner nations, and international organisations.
+“BULGARIA 2025” is NATO’s 20th major civil emergency response exercise, organized by the EADRCC together with Bulgaria’s Ministry of Interior, took place from 7 to 12 September 2025 near Montana, Bulgaria.
+The exercise aimed to enhance resilience and disaster preparedness, strengthen civil-military cooperation, and improve interoperability among participating Allies, partner nations, and international organisations.

-The scenario includes a major earthquake in the region, triggering a cascade of emergencies - structural collapse, chemical, biological, radiological and nuclear (CBRN) incidents, water and urban rescue operations, large movements of population, information manipulation/disinformation, and other secondary or cascading risks.
-Participants will test cross-border coordination, host-nation support capacity, logistical coordination, emergency medical response, and other response disciplines in realistic, multi-hazard settings.
+The scenario included a major earthquake in the region, triggering a cascade of emergencies - structural collapse, chemical, biological, radiological and nuclear (CBRN) incidents, water and urban rescue operations, large movements of population, information manipulation/disinformation, and other secondary or cascading risks.
+Participants tested cross-border coordination, host-nation support capacity, logistical coordination, emergency medical response, and other response disciplines in realistic, multi-hazard settings.

 This exercise underscores how complex emergencies today are rarely single dimension: they involve natural disaster, technological risk, and hybrid threats (including disinformation).
 For policy, it shows the importance of building systems that are resilient, responsive, and well-coordinated across civilian, military, governmental, regional and international lines.
 For countries, this means investing in infrastructure, first responder capabilities, civil protection institutions, and legal/regulatory frameworks that allow for cross-border aid and cooperation.